How to get superfast broadband

 Look at your options

-It’s taking a bit longer to reach some areas and we’re planning a fourth phase of the broadband rollout from the end of 2019 to bring superfast broadband to as many places as possible – using the latest Fibre to the Premise (FTTP) technology to address connectivity issues.
+Some areas are harder to reach, however a fourth phase of the broadband rollout is underway to bring superfast broadband to as many places as possible – using the latest Fibre to the Premise (FTTP) technology to address gaps in connectivity.

-Some premises may be too far away from the fibre cabinet they are served by to receive superfast speeds, or may be directly connected to the Exchange on copper lines, so cannot upgrade to fibre broadband at present.
+Some premises may be too far away from the fibre cabinet they are served by to receive superfast speeds, or may be directly connected to the Exchange on copper lines, which are more complex to upgrade to fibre broadband.